this-miguel/react-nanodegree-udacity-third-project-react-native-flash-cards/README.md

 ## Create React App
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 ## Thank you!
-__Thanks for taking some of your time to take a look of my project!__
+__Thanks for taking some of your time to take a look at my project!__